blytkerchan/blytkerchan.github.io/_posts/2012-12-05-how-to-design-a-struct-for-storage-or-networking.markdown

         uint32_t magic_;
         uint32_t version_;

-or, if we want the code above to compile ((There is some religious debate over whether or not to do `typedef struct Version_struct Version;` in C headers, so I left that out, though I usually would have included it for convenience.)):
+or, if we want the code above to compile[^2]:

+[^2]: There is some religious debate over whether or not to do `typedef struct Version_struct Version;` in C headers, so I left that out, though I usually would have included it for convenience.

     struct Version_struct
     {